GriMmzlyTM/PokeGo/README.md

     panic("Something went wrong!!")
 }

-//This will create a new variable of type Pokemon, and populate it with charmander data. var coolMove Move moveErr := coolMove.Get("hyper-beam")
+//This will create a new variable of type Move, and populate it with hyper-beam data. var coolMove Move moveErr := coolMove.Get("hyper-beam")